UntitledModGame/umg-mods/lootplot.s0/_planning/M25/M25_sprint.md

 ~~- Add subtle zoom in / zoom out to trailer scenes (it makes it look better)~~ ~~- Upload trailer~~

+~~- Generate like 300 lootplot (pre-release) steam keys~~

+~~- Release Demo~~

 ==========================================
 ANY TASK ABOVE ^^^ THIS POINT IS COMPLETE
 ==========================================

-- Gather emails of review agencies/companies
-- Gather a BIG BIG BIG list of curators to review game
+- Add Matt's tutorial-run idea to lootplot:
+- Instead of ending the tutorial abruptly, put the player into a simple run-situation.
+(See discord notes; ask Matt for details.)

 - Gather BIG list of streamers/yters to send keys to

-- Generate like 300 lootplot steam keys

 - Send keys to streamers

 - Send keys to review agencies/companies/curators

-- Release Demo

 - Send MORE keys to streamers

 - RELEASE LOOTPLOT

+- Gather emails of review agencies/companies
+- Gather a BIG BIG BIG list of curators to review game

 =============================================